-The problem and the solution with deforestation
+The problem and solution of deforestation

 The problem with deforestation